dkvz/new-blog-poc/README.md

 }
 ```

+I like that page: https://en.wikipedia.org/wiki/Web_colors

 # TODO
 - [x] Just use BEM for once.
 - [ ] Header shouldn't be fixed this time around but I'm going to do something hybrid and hide-fade + padding transition it out at a certain point.
 It'll still be fixed if JS is disabled.
   * To try: transparent header into solid into removing it with transition.
 - [ ] Hero has to be much better on the main page.
+I need some kind of image or graphics in it.
+Something to do with SVG.
+  * Can I use a SVG to create the bottom part and do some kind of cutting-wavy line or something?
+  * Or there's the good old cutting a circle and putting the shrimp in it, on top of the hero.
+  * Solid background color + shrimp cut out in it in SVG (white or dark shrimp - no colors) - Or multiple shrimps. -> That would be cool, I can animate that background.
 - [ ] Header bg should probably be some kind of gradient.
 - [ ] Figure out where to put the menu button, wheel or whatever it's going to be.
 - [ ] The header can have both a home button and the menu icon.
 Both needs some good hover transitions.
 Actually it should have a twitter button first.
 Don't know how much I can fit on mobile.
 - [ ] Can I just take the Teal, darkgrayblue and purple and sort of work with opposite colors from there?
+- [ ] Remember antiquewhite ??